wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/hunt-threats-within-network.md

 In the code above, the following filters have been applied:
 *    The first `where` returns records from the previous seven days only
-*    Filter on the `FileName` to search for process file names representing the PowerShell application
+*    The second `where` filters on `FileName` to search for process file names representing the PowerShell application
 *    Filter on strings in command lines that are typically used to download files using PowerShell
 *    Define what the results look like. project returns specific columns, and top limits the number of results to 100